Arronk/My-Coding-Journey/LogR2.md

 both from libraries and native to JS that I am not familiar with.
 If I am going to learn from this book i'm going to have to take a step back again and start working through the code examples and documentation.

+## Day 12: 30.07.2018

+### Progress: The holiday continues...Nursing a pretty severe hangover but did some work on resize.c

+Should have used my time more productively today.
+Did a very small amount of work on resize.c probably not enough to say I got a full hour but I am on holiday and I know I'll make up the time shortfall in other days.
+I definetely have a lot of extra already banked from the previously
+111 days!